seanreed1111/sql-recipes/recipes.md

 Which technique is better: the temporary table or the subquery in the FROM clause?
 For small tables, there might not be much difference either way.
 If the temporary table or subquery result is large, a general advantage of the temporary table is that you can index it after creating it and before using it in a join.

 See Also
-This recipe shows how to answer maximum-per-group questions by selecting summary information into a temporary table and joining that table to the original one or by using a subquery in the FROM clause.
+This recipe shows how to answer maximum-per-group questions by Selecting summary information into a temporary table and joining that table to the original one or by using a subquery in the FROM clause.
 These techniques have application in many contexts.
-One of them is calculation of team standings, where the standings for each group of teams are determined by comparing each team in the group to the team with the best record.
+One of them is calculation of team standings, WHERE the standings for each group of teams are determined by comparing each team in the group to the team with the best record.
 Recipe 12.7 discusses how to do this.

 ---

 Computing Team Standings
 Problem
-You want to compute team standings from their win-loss records, including the games- behind (GB) values.
+You want to compute team standings FROM their win-loss records, including the games- behind (GB) values.

 Solution
 Determine which team is in first place, and then join that result to the original rows.